infra-whizz/sys-mgr/README.md

 ## Basic Usage

-Depends on what system you are, e.g. on openSUSE Leap it will be called `zypper-sys`:
+Depends on what system you are, e.g. on openSUSE Leap it will be called `zypper-sys`, on Debian/Ubuntu `apt-sys`, on Fedora/RHEL `dnf-sys` etc:

     # zypper-sysroot sysroot --create --name my_sysroot --arch aarch64
     # zypper-sysroot ar http://download.opensuse.org/..... arm_build
     # zypper-sysroot ref
     # zypper-sysroot in emacs

+Last three lines belong to the underlying package manager, i.e. `zypper` in this case.
+For Ubuntu it would be something like:

+    # apt-sysroot update
+    # apt-sysroot install emacs

 It will create a sysroot labeled `my_sysroot` for ARM architecture and install there Emacs for that architecture with all the dependencies.